Image of podiatrist's hand near foot

 You will have the opportunity to develop a business case as an option for the final-year dissertation (research is the other option).
 This is particularly useful if you are considering the development of private practice as an employment option.

-You will be supported by academic and personal tutors, and placement supervisors in the development of skills for critical reflection in order to ensure ongoing professional and personal development and enhance employability.
+You will be supported by academic and personal tutors, and placement supervisors in the development of skills for critical reflection to ensure ongoing professional and personal development and enhance employability.

 The ethos of the programme is to enhance: